Technologies that Play a Factor in Cancer Care in the Future

 cancer technology

-Cancer research is among the most important areas in medical research in the world.
+Cancer research is among the most important areas of medical research worldwide.
 The pandemic highlights its importance as the technology used in cancer research led to the creation of the vaccine for Covid-19.

-The funding that the United States provides for cancer research highlights its aspiration to prevent cancer deaths.
+The United States funding for cancer research highlights its aspiration to prevent cancer deaths.
 The disease is the second leading cause of death around the world.
 With this, new technologies have emerged to deal with the different levels of cancer care.
-These technologies aim to prevent, treat, and monitor the disease that caused physical and emotional burdens on the patients and their families.
+These technologies aim to prevent, treat, and monitor the disease that causes physical and emotional burdens on patients and their families.

 Technology for Detection and Diagnosis

 Early and accurate diagnosis of the disease is important.
-While some types of cancer are detectable at their early stages, others can escape detection until they start affecting an individual’s health.
+While some types of cancer are detectable early, others can escape detection until they start affecting an individual’s health.
 Here are some technologies aimed at the early detection and diagnosis of the disease.

 Screening Technology